def-/nimes/readme.md

 # NimES: NES emulator in Nim [![Build Status](https://circleci.com/gh/def-/nimes.png)](https://circleci.com/gh/def-/nimes)

 This is a NES emulator written in the [Nim](http://nim-lang.org/) programming language.
 I made it mainly for fun and demonstration purposes.
-Most NES games should work.
-You can build the compiler natively (should work on Linux, Mac OS X, Windows) or use the [JavaScript](http://hookrace.net/nimes/) version that is compiled from the same source code with the help of emscripten.
+Nim can be used to write elegant and performant code and have it run almost anywhere, including Android and JavaScript.
+You can build the emulator natively (should work on Linux, Mac OS X, Windows and other platforms supporting SDL2), build it to Android or use the [JavaScript](http://hookrace.net/nimes/) version that is compiled from the same source code with the help of emscripten.

 ## [Live Demo](http://hookrace.net/nimes/)